Last updated September 6th, 2023.

 Geopolitical theater is at play in the region as Saudi Arabia and the UAE fight with Iran and Qatar for influence.
 Various militant organizations remain an additional wildcard.

 Rising diplomatic tensions are arriving at a bad time too.
-Oil prices are still struggling to break $100 per barrel, down from their decade highs of $140.
+Oil prices are still struggling at below $100 per barrel, down from their decade highs of $140.

 You Shouldn’t Buy Real Estate in Dubai